rahildoshi97/pymatlib/paper/paper.md

 # Research Applications and Availability

-PyMatLib is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], energy-based finite element methods for thermal analysis [@hughes2012finite], multiscale simulations [@tadmor2011modeling], and high-performance computing in fluid dynamics and heat transfer.
+PyMatLib is applicable to a wide range of research areas, including alloy design and optimization [@callister2018materials], finite element analysis [@hughes2012finite], multiscale modeling [@tadmor2011modeling], computational fluid dynamics and heat transfer.
 Its architecture promotes reproducible science and is well-suited for high-performance computing environments, with demonstrated integrations into frameworks like pystencils [@pystencils] and waLBerla [@walberla].

 PyMatLib is an open-source software distributed under the [BSD-3-Clause License](https://github.com/rahildoshi97/pymatlib/blob/master/LICENSE).
-The source code, documentation, and further examples are available on [GitHub](https://github.com/rahildoshi97/pymatlib/tree/master).
+The source code, comprehensive documentation, and example configurations are available on [GitHub](https://github.com/rahildoshi97/pymatlib/tree/master).

 # Acknowledgements